-16. COMMITMENTS
+17. COMMITMENTS

 The Company has a commitment to lease office space at a rate of \$2,765 per month.
 The lease expires in May, 2012.
-The minimum lease payments under this lease are \$33,180 per year.
+The minimum lease payments under this lease is \$33,180 per year.

-17. SUBSEQUENT EVENTS
+18. SUBSEQUENT EVENTS

-Subsequent to the period end the Company announced its intention to complete a non-brokered private placement financing of up to \$750,000.00.
+Subsequent to the year end the Company announced its intention to complete a non-brokered private placement financing of up to \$750,000.00.
 The private placement will consist of the sale of up to 1,500,000 units at a price of \$0.50 per unit.
 Each unit will consist of one common share and one common share purchase warrant.
 Each warrant will entitle the holder thereof to acquire one additional common share at an exercise price of \$0.75 for a period of two years following the closing date.
+The private placement is expected to close on or before August 15, 2007.